Blockwise Self-Supervised Learning at Scale: Discussion Conclusion

 \section{Discussion \& Conclusion}

-In this study, we showed that by adapting recent self-supervised learning rules to a blockwise training paradigm, we were able to produce a blockwise training procedure that is comparable in performance to full backpropagation on a large-scale dataset.
-Although there is no practical advantage of our method at this point, we believe that our findings are promising from a neuroscientific standpoint, as they propose a viable alternative to backpropagation for learning at scale.
-Moreover, such blockwise training procedures combined with an adapted neuromorphic hardware could eventually speed-up learning and make it more energy-efficient by eliminating the need for information transportation through the usual backpropagation path.
+In this study, we showed that by adapting recent self-supervised learning rules to a blockwise training paradigm, we were able to produce a blockwise training procedure that is comparable in performance to end-to-end backpropagation on a large-scale dataset.
+Although there is no practical advantage of our method at this point, we believe that our findings are promising from a neuroscientific standpoint, as they propose a viable alternative to end-to-end backpropagation for learning at scale.
+Moreover, such blockwise training procedures combined with adapted neuromorphic hardware could eventually speed up learning and make it more energy-efficient by eliminating the need for information transportation through the usual backpropagation path.

 \paragraph{Limitations}